adhocteam/ca-alert/README.md

 #### Twilio integration

 To support delivery of SMS messages, the app uses the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem.
 The app [must be configured](https://github.com/adhocteam/ca-alert/blob/master/backend/README.md#twilio-configuration) with a set of Twilio credentials in order to deliver messages but will also work fine without them, instead logging the SMS messages to the Rails log.

 #### Swagger documentation

 Swagger was used for API documentation via the [swagger-blocks](https://github.com/fotinakis/swagger-blocks) gem, which allowed us to build out the documentation in Ruby rather than maintaining a JSON file.
 The resulting JSON file is publicly available [here](https://ca-alert.herokuapp.com/apidocs) and can be viewed using [Swagger UI](http://swagger.io/swagger-ui/).

 The documentation is served up from the [apidocs controller](https://github.com/adhocteam/ca-alert/blob/master/backend/app/controllers/apidocs_controller.rb), and rendered by swagger_blocks.
-Models [define their swagger representations](https://github.com/adhocteam/ca-alert/blob/master/backend/app/models/hazard.rb#L23) in their own files, but for controllers the blocks became so verbose that I [factored them out into the lib directory](https://github.com/adhocteam/ca-alert/tree/master/backend/lib), where they [use plain Ruby objects](https://github.com/adhocteam/ca-alert/blob/master/backend/lib/phone_numbers_controller_swagger_blocks.rb) to define the blocks.
+Models [define their swagger representations](https://github.com/adhocteam/ca-alert/blob/master/backend/app/models/hazard.rb#L23) in their own files, but for controllers the blocks became so verbose that we [factored them out into the lib directory](https://github.com/adhocteam/ca-alert/tree/master/backend/lib), where they [use plain Ruby objects](https://github.com/adhocteam/ca-alert/blob/master/backend/lib/phone_numbers_controller_swagger_blocks.rb) to define the blocks.

 #### Handling geographic data